Sun City Texas

 Sun City Texas is a 4750 acre age-restricted community located in Georgetown, Texas, a city 35 miles north of Austin off Interstate 35.
 It is part of the chain of Sun City communities started by Del Webb.

 Del Webb, a publicly traded company when Sun City Texas was originally conceived and through the first several years of homebuilding, was later sold to PulteGroup.
 Residency is restricted to persons over age 55, or in the case of couples, one of which must be 55 years of age (except in the instance of guardianship and marriage).
-Sun City Texas is made up predominately of single-family dwellings, but also has a small number of duplexes.
-For marketing purposes, near the new Sales Center there are a limited number of houses called the Explore Del Webb Program (each complete with a golf cart), which are used for providing low-cost overnight accommodations for prospects to "live the life" of Sun City for a few days.
+Sun City Texas is made up predominantly of single-family dwellings, but also has a few duplexes.
+For marketing purposes, near the new Sales Center, there are a limited number of houses called the Explore Del Webb Program (each complete with a golf cart), which are used for providing low-cost overnight accommodations for prospects to "live the life" of Sun City for a few days.
 Total build-out is approved by Georgetown for approximately 10,550 homes, which equals a total of approximately 18,500 residents.

 Activities

 The community is generally oriented toward recent retirees.
-However, demographically, Sun City often is not the last home where someone will live after retirement, but rather it is the first home of retirement for "active adults" who actively play tennis, golf, dance, do yoga or participate in numerous activities and clubs.
+However, demographically, Sun City often is not the last home where someone will live after retirement, but rather it is the first home of retirement for "active adults" who actively play tennis, golf, dance, do yoga, or participate in numerous activities and clubs.
 Over the years, the average age of residents has crept up to about 71.

 Due to a change in state law initiated by the developer, it is legal to drive licensed "golf cars" on the streets in the development and the shopping areas and all activity centers throughout Sun City have special parking spaces for the golf cars.

 The Cowan Creek Activity Center is the one of four activity centers.

 There are three golf courses, a large central activity center (with a ballroom, meeting rooms, a library and business center), hobby facilities (including woodworking, computer lab, ceramics studio, dancing, and others), numerous pools, lakes for fishing, and many other recreational facilities.
-Four "satellite" activity centers are located across the development, each with indoor and outdoor pools, aerobic and dance studios and many other facilities.
-There are clubs for almost any interest such as an active nature club that takes advantage of the 14 miles of nature walks and special ecological features of the site.
+Four "satellite" activity centers are located across the development, each with indoor and outdoor pools, aerobic and dance studios, and many other facilities.
+There are clubs for almost any interest, such as an active nature club that takes advantage of the 14 miles (22.53 km) of nature walks and special ecological features of the site.

-The community's proximity to Southwestern University provides access to a variety of additional cultural activities.
-The city of Austin is nearby providing a rich variety of urban activities, and the surrounding Hill Country region provides many opportunities for outdoor activities.
+The community's proximity to Southwestern University provides access to various additional cultural activities.
+The city of Austin is nearby, providing a rich variety of urban activities, and the surrounding Hill Country region provides many opportunities for outdoor activities.